 I hear this all the time, including from my clients who are themselves marketing agencies.
 They complain about not being able to, “capture their client’s voice”.

-But here’s the thing – there usually is no voice to capture.
+But here’s the thing: there may be no voice to capture.

 If you don’t voice your thinking regularly, in public, whether speaking or writing, you don’t have a voice.
 And you never will.

-The next best thing you can do is find a writer or speaker (ie a salesperson) whose voice fits your brand, as a surrogate.
+The next best thing you can do is find a surrogate – a writer or speaker whose voice complements your brand.

 The more talented your surrogate better, of course.
 US presidential press secretaries are typically quick-thinking, diplomatic, articulate, and opinionated – all at the same time.
-They have – usually through (speech) writing, speaking, and debate – developed their own voice.
+Through (speech) writing, speaking, and debate, such people have developed their own voice.
 But it’s not “the voice” of the president they serve under.
 It’s theirs.